awsdocs/amazon-workdocs-user-guide/doc_source/web_client_help.md

 # Getting Started with the Web Client<a name="web_client_help"></a>

-The Amazon WorkDocs web client is a fully functioning website that allows you to upload, download, and organize your online Amazon WorkDocs document store\.
-It is also used to view and comment on your documents and documents from others\.
-The web client can display previews for many different types of files, depending on the internet media type of the document\.
+The Amazon WorkDocs web client is a fully functioning website that allows you to upload, download, and organize your online Amazon WorkDocs document storage\.
+With the web client, you can upload and download file sizes of up to 5 GB each\.
+You can also view and comment on your documents and documents shared by others\.
+The web client displays previews for many different types of files, depending on the internet media type of the document\.

 **Topics**
 + [System Requirements](#web_client_sys_reqs)